jcpowermac/hanlon-wiki/Installation.md

 ## TFTP Service

-The puppetlabs-razor module will install the TFTP service and support files.
+The puppetlabs-razor module will install the TFTP service and all support files listed below.
 Puppet users can skip ahead to the Razor installation instructions.

 The TFTP service requires the following files in the tftp directory: